JvanKatwijk/qt-dab/README.md

 Introduction
 =================================================================

-*Qt-DAB* is designed to be used  with different SDR devices in mind.
+*Qt-DAB* is designed to be used  with different SDR devices.
-A simple and clean interface is used and Qt-DAB-6.X  has support for a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.
+A simple and clean interface is used and Qt-DAB-6.9  has support for a DABsticks, all models of the SDRplay, Airspy, HackRF, LimeSDR, Adalm Pluto etc.

 *Qt-DAB* is being developed under Fedora, and cross compiled -